CUNY-CL/winter-camp/README.md

 *true-casing* or *case restoration*, which allows one to

--   restore missing capitalization in noisy user-generated text as is often found in text messages (SMS) or posts on social media, or even
+-   restore missing capitalization in noisy user-generated text as is often found in text messages (SMS) or posts on social media,
 -   add capitalization to the output of [machine translation](https://en.wikipedia.org/wiki/Machine_translation) and [speech recognition](https://en.wikipedia.org/wiki/Speech_recognition) to make them